locphan87/locphan87.github.io/content/posts/pattern-matching-in-javascript/index.md

 }
 ```

 At the time of writing, it's at stage 1.
-While waiting for the official support, I'd like to introduce a simple tool for using pattern matching style in JavaScript.
+While waiting for the official support, I'd like to introduce a simple tool for writing pattern matching style in JavaScript.

 ## Meet match-values
 [match-values](https://github.com/locphan87/match-values) allow us to do a simple pattern matching based on JavaScript literals.
 It helps to write conditional logic in a convenient way.
 The library is small and there is no dependencies.

-Let's check a few examples:
+Let's check out a few examples below

 Match a pattern to get a font size
 ```javascript